April 10, 2019

 An organization’s greatest asset is its people.
 They play a key role in positively contributing to your business outcomes and creating a strong culture.
 Employers, then, need to provide their people with the structures and support that boost productivity, engagement, and help them be their best.

 Employees today are overwhelmed, and financial stress is no exception.
-Stress can negatively impact productivity and increase the potential for absenteeism, so leading companies are taking on more responsibility in supporting employees in their financial and mental well-being.
+Stress can negatively impact productivity and increase the potential for employee absenteeism, so leading companies are taking on more responsibility in supporting employees in their financial and mental well-being.
 New solutions and technologies, such as on-demand pay, can help ease the burden on employees and better support them in their financial wellness.